robbievanleeuwen/concrete-properties/docs/source/rst/installation.rst

 -------------------------------

-*concreteproperties* uses `sectionproperties <https://github.com/robbievanleeuwen/section-properties>`_ to generate a reinforced concrete cross-section and conduct various analyses.
+*concreteproperties* uses `sectionproperties <https://github.com/robbievanleeuwen/section-properties>`_ to generate a reinforced concrete geometry.

 *concreteproperties* and all of its dependencies can be installed through the python package index::